UIKonf/uikonf-website/_speakers/neha-kulkarni.md

 twitter: https://twitter.com/NehaPundlik
 ---

-I am an iOS Engineer at POF living in beautiful Vancouver.
-I worked at Starbucks & Disney before.
-I am passionate about anything iOS especially enjoy dealing with platform issues, design and process improvements.
-Contributor at Women Who Code Vancouver chapter
+**Neha Kulkarni** is an iOS Engineer at POF living in beautiful Vancouver.
+She worked at Starbucks & Disney before.
+She is passionate about anything iOS, especially enjoys dealing with platform issues, design and process improvements.
+She is also a contributor at Women Who Code Vancouver chapter.